RomanW05/ecommerce/README.md

 ### Architecture
 The Ecommerce Web App follows a modern, microservices-based architecture that provides a flexible and scalable platform for online shopping.
 The app is built using the following technologies:

-* FastAPI: A modern, fast, web framework for building APIs with Python.
-FastAPI provides high performance, automatic validation, and easy-to-use asynchronous support.
+* Django: A modern, fast, web framework for building APIs with Python.
+Django provides high performance, validation, and easy-to-use asynchronous support.
 * Kafka: A distributed streaming platform that enables real-time communication between services.
 Kafka provides scalable and fault-tolerant messaging, making it ideal for building microservices architectures.
 * PostgreSQL: A powerful and reliable relational database management system.
 PostgreSQL provides a flexible data model, transaction support, and advanced features such as JSON storage and full-text search.